-- 3. Cut the first plate so that the pie "pieces" can be lifted up one at a time. - 4.
-Attach the "pie" plate to the descriptions plate with a staple or fastener. - 5.
-Add a hanger if desired.
+3. Cut the first plate so that the pie "pieces" can be lifted up one at a time.

+4. Attach the "pie" plate to the descriptions plate with a staple or fastener.

+5. Add a hanger if desired.
 Lift the flaps to read the descriptions underneath.

-Philippians 2:8 ESV
+Philippians 2:8 KJV

-"And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross."
+"And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross."